chef/chef/CONTRIBUTING.md

 ### Code Review Process

-Code review takes place in Github pull requests.
-See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with Github Pull Requests.
+Code review takes place in GitHub pull requests.
+See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with GitHub Pull Requests.

 Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows:

 1. Two thumbs-up (:+1:) are required from project maintainers.
 See the master maintainers document for Chef projects at <https://github.com/chef/chef/blob/master/MAINTAINERS.md>.
-2. When ready, your pull request will be tagged with label `Ready For Merge`.
+2. Your change will be merged into the project's `master` branch
-3. Your change will be merged into the project's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
+3. Our Expeditor bot will automatically update the project's changelog with your contribution.
+For projects such as Chef and Chef-DK the version will be automatically incremented and a build kicked off to the project's `current` channel.

 If you would like to learn about when your code will be available in a release of Chef, read more about [Chef Release Cycles](#release-cycles).